How Pigging Has Developed Over the Years

 Alternative Product Recovery ‘Pigging’ Technologies

 Air pigging technology can be easily implemented into existing production plants.
-At the same time, the patented technology has a positive economic and environmental impact as it reduces water consumption.
+At the same time, the patented technology can reduce water consumption.

 Ice pigging refers to the method of using ice slurry, instead of using a solid projectile or plug (the ‘pig’) to clean the pipelines.